Peg Birmingham

-Peg Birmingham is an American academic who serves as Professor of Philosophy at DePaul University.
+Peg Birmingham is an American professor of philosophy at DePaul University.
 Much of Birmingham's work has focused on the work of Hannah Arendt, to whose thought she is considered to have made a profound contribution, although her interest has also ranged widely through other subjects, primarily in modern social and political philosophy, as well as feminist theory.

 Education and career

 Birmingham received her bachelor's from the University of Wisconsin, Green Bay in 1978 before moving to Duquesne University where she received her master's and doctoral degrees in philosophy in 1980 and 1986, respectively.
 After receiving her doctoral degree, Birmingham accepted an appointment as Assistant Professor of Philosophy at Marist College, where she stayed until 1990.
 In 1990, she moved to the New York City campus of Pace University as Assistant Professor of Philosophy and Edward J. Mortola Scholar.
 In 1992, she accepted an appointment at DePaul University as full Professor of Philosophy.